k2-fsa/sherpa/docs/source/onnx/wasm/hf-spaces.rst

 Huggingface Spaces (WebAssembly)
 ================================

-We provide three `Huggingface`_ spaces so that you can try real-time speech recognition with `WebAssembly`_ in your browser.
+We provide four `Huggingface`_ spaces so that you can try real-time speech recognition with `WebAssembly`_ in your browser.

 English only (Zipformer)